 I baked this decadence over the weekend.
 It rose beautifully and the crust was cracked and heavenly.
 Be very careful not to burn your tongue on this.
 I speak from experience, like I almost always do.
 Learn from my mistakes, ok?
+The chocolate inside is burning hot when the cakes come out of the oven and they take a while to cool down which is probably the toughest thing to handle when making molten chocolate lava cakes.

 Since neither TH nor I like very runny centres for our molten chocolate cakes, I increased baking time but made sure that the centre is still gooey and fudgy.
+This consistency was perfect for us.

 Molten Chocolate Lava Cake